-Being that Minnesota is the Land of 10,000 Lakes, it should come as no surprise that there are scads of paddling opportunities right in the Twin Cities 7-county area.
+Since Minnesota is the Land of 10,000 Lakes, it should come as no surprise that there are tons of kayaking, canoeing and paddle boarding opportunities right in the Minneapolis/Saint Paul 7-county area.

-Whether your preferred watercraft is a canoe, a kayak or a stand-up paddle board—or you’ve yet to try one of these—there’s a paddling opportunity close to you.
+Whether your preferred watercraft is a kayak, a canoe or a paddleboard—or you’ve yet to try one of these—there’s a paddling opportunity close to you.

 There are hundreds of lakes in the metro—yes, hundreds!
 In fact, according to LakePlace.com the county that has the fewest lakes (Ramsey) still has over 100 of them.
 And the county that has the most lakes (Hennepin) has over 300.

 There are 1, 387 lakes in the Twin Cities 7-county metro area!

 We also have three major rivers—the Mississippi, Minnesota and St. Croix—and many smaller ones, too.

 Of course paddling is an option on any lake or river with a public access.
 On Twin Cities Outdoors we’ll highlight the waterways that are part of the parks systems, as well as official water trails.